CNES/aviso-fes/docs/source/core/darwin/constituents.rst

 ============================  =============  =========

-For detailed information about each constituent's mathematical formulation, and reference, see the :ref:`FES constituent implementation details
+For detailed information about each constituent's mathematical formulation, and reference, see the :ref:`DARWIN constituent implementation details
 <schureman_reference>` page.

 Class Documentation